faihan6/bidirectional-sse/README.md

 # Bidirectional Server-Sent Events (SSE)

-A Node.js implementation of bidirectional messaging server that enables real-time communication between server and clients without using WebSockets.
+A Node.js implementation of bidirectional messaging server that enables two-way communication between server and clients without using WebSockets.
 It uses,

 - SSE for server to client comunication
 - HTTP for client to server communication.